 Hello!
 Thanks for checking out my little corner of the interweb.

 I’m a Silicon Valley-based vegan certified in Plant Based Nutrition through the T. Colin Campbell Center for Nutritional Studies eCornell Program.
-I love spreading my passion for the plant-based foods, sustainable living, and fitness!
+I love spreading my passion for whole foods, sustainable living, and fitness!
 My favorite past times include traveling, hiking with my husband, lifting heavy, and eating copious amounts of sourdough bread.

 My health and fitness journey